gaehlerm/SoftwareEngineering/README.md

 ## Who should write tests

 With unit and integration tests, it's quite clear that the corresponding developer has to write the tests.
 He knows the code best and he knows what the code is supposed to do.
-Unless you work in the automotive, medical or aerospace industry, where the tests are written by a dedicated tester.
+Unless you work in the automotive, medical or aerospace industry, where the tests are written by a dedicated tester as they are highly regulated.

 With functional and performance tests, the situation is not that clear.
 Should the tests be written by someone from the development team, from the marketing side or by an independent tester?
 As always in software engineering, such questions have no easy answer.
 There are just some trade offs to be made between the different solutions.

 Having a developer write the tests has the advantage that he knows the code.
 He knows where the difficulties lie.
 He can target these difficulties by writing dedicated tests.
 A developer might also know what the custormers want and where generally the issues are.
 This helps as well to target the most important areas of the code.

 On the other hand, having an independent tester has some advantages as well.
 He doesn't know about the weaknesses of the code.
 Instead he writes more explorative tests.
 These tests might find bugs that were not expected by the developers as they are in areas of the code they were not expecting to contain bugs.
 Additionally the developers are usually over confident about the quality of their code.
 They think the code is better than it actually is.
 This is why it is good to have an independent tester who is not biased by the code.
+Furthermore, independent testers are usually closer to the customer and write tests that are closer to the actual use case.

 Tests should be written as early as possible.
 This is not only true for unit tests, but also for functional tests.
 Writing tests at the end of a project has the drawback that possible issues will be very hard to resolve as the whole software is nearly finished and making changes has become very difficult and possibly expensive.
 As a general rule of thum, the price of fixing a bug increases exponentially with time.